 - And of course, the victory photo of having successfully procured both tubs.
 It cracks me up that Sherry had Sean take this photo.

-- If you missed the original discussion (and poll!) about painting our brick house white, you can catch it in Episode #101.
+- If you missed the original discussion about painting our brick house white, you can catch it in Episode #101.
 And below are some of the renderings we received that helped sway the polls on Instagram.

 - Also, this is the paint we’re planning to use: Rombio BioDomus II Mineral Paint.
 The warranty and the difference from normal paint is really compelling to us.
 More details to come once we get further along in the process!

 - If you missed the discussion of our gross “experiment” in the backyard to save our new landscaping from the deer, you can hear that in Episode #99.